apify/apify-cli/README.md

 ## Installation

-Install [Node.js](https://nodejs.org) version 7.10 or higher to your computer.
+First, make sure you have [Node.js](https://nodejs.org) version 7.10 or higher installed on your computer.

 Install Apify CLI by running:

 ```bash
 npm -g install apify-cli
 ```

-Test the CLI was installed correctly:
+Finally, you can test that the CLI was installed correctly:

 ```bash
 apify info
 ```